 EBRI ‘Value from Waste’ Master Class

 EBRI works with a number of SMEs across the West Midlands.
-Below is a selection of short films featuring attendees of the EBRI Bioenergy Master Class, held at EBRI in Birmingham, and the CoRE building at Stoke-on-Trent.
+Below is a selection of short films featuring attendees of the EBRI Bioenergy Master Class, held at EBRI in Birmingham, the CoRE building at Stoke-on-Trent, and the Coventry and Warwickshire Growth Hub.

 Arun Luther, Genesis Innovations Ltd